 - Research skills; and

 - Appreciation/sensitivity to individual, ethnic, and cultural diversity.

-The program is typically a four-year program of full-time study, followed by a full-year internship in professional psychology.
+The program is typically a four-year program of full-time study, followed by a full-year internship in health service psychology.

-The program is housed in the KU School of Education, which is accredited under the National Council for Accreditation of Teacher Education (NCATE) Standards through the CAEP Accreditation System.
+The program is housed in the KU School of Education and Human Sciences, which is accredited under the CAEP Accreditation System.
 The Ph.D. program is accredited by the American Psychological Association (APA) and is approved by the National Association of School Psychologists and Kansas Department of Education.